deviceTRUST/Configurations/MultiHop/1-ManagedHops/README.md

 The third configuration is applied only to the last hop / target.
 It is utilized to build context and run actions.
 In the example use case, it gets the Remote Device's name from the Remote Properties and displays it as Action Center notification in the target session.

 This Configuration
-- Builds the Context "Remote Name", fetching the Remote Device's name from the Remote Properties
+- Builds the Context "Remote Name", fetching the Remote Device's name from the Remote Properties.
-- Displays and Action Center notification in the target Windows session
+- Displays and Action Center notification in the target Windows session.

 | Build Context | Run Actions | Pop Up | Event Viewer |
 |---------------|-------------|--------|--------------|